 We loved discovering cuisines we hadn’t tasted yet in Amsterdam, so I strongly recommend you try out new world foods.
 The food tastes just wonderful there!

 The Netherlands is also known for cheese, such as Gouda and Edam.
 They even make spice-infused cheese, such as cumin or caraway cheese.

 Stroopwafles are another must-try when in Amsterdam.
 Two thinly baked waffles are sandwiched with a caramel filling.

 The Dutch were also big in snacks.
 They love their bitterballen krokets (meat croquettes) and potato fries, which they call patat.
 The fries are eaten with Dutch mayonnaise!

 Licorice are also favored in this peculiar country.
 It’s called drop, so look up a candy shop and get a load of drops.
 Paul sure did that!

 🛏️ Where to stay?

 You can stay in Amsterdam city if you want to be close to everything.
 Especially if you would rather not travel too much if you intend to party at night.

 There are plenty of hotels and hostels in the city.
 If you have the money, then pick a decent hotel from one of the well-known chains.
 I can recommend Hilton in Amsterdam South, DoubleTree by Hilton near the Centraal station and Radisson Blu in the city center.

 If you intend to backpack or doing the party miles, then hostels are your choice.

-We chose to stay in an Airbnb outside the main city.
+We chose to stay in a rental outside the main city.
 In fact, we stayed in Zaandam.

 Zaandam is more relaxed and hardly a 20-minute train ride to and from the Amsterdam Centraal station.

 We decided to stay outside of Amsterdam because we traveled by car from Switzerland to Amsterdam, and it’s a canal city.
 So parking next to your hotel is just not an option in the main city.

 The Amsterdam city center is also crowded at times and rather loud, and we wanted a quiet, beautiful corner.
 Zaandam is super colorful, and it’s near the windmills and fields!